flux-framework/flux-core/doc/man5/flux-config-bootstrap.rst

 Host ``bar`` is assigned rank 1, and connects to ``10.0.1.1`` port 9001.

-The following example is a 1024 node cluster that relies on default settings and compact hosts.
-We assume a ``tbon.fanout`` of 2 (see :man7:`flux-broker-attributes`).
+The following example represents a 256 node cluster.
+The management node has a different network interface configuration compared to its peers.

 ::